rizdaprasetya/mt-alt-doc/en/after-payment/overview.md

 #### [HTTP(S) Notification / Webhook](/en/after-payment/http-notification.md)
 - You can have automated transaction status update on your system.
-- This is the most recommended way to get notification.
+- This is the most recommended way to receive notifications.

 </div>